hassanAlAwwadi/AFP-Spreadsheet/report.md

 # Introduction

 For our AFP project we decided to build a Spreadsheet-like tool on top of a webserver.
-In doing so, we worked with different aspects of application development - front-end development in the browser, back-end server work with Haskell, and writing algorithms for data structures such as graphs.
+In doing so, we worked with different aspects of application development - front-end development in the browser with Elm, back-end server work with Haskell, and writing algorithms for data structures such as graphs.

 A spreadsheet is a tool for organizing, analyzing and storing information in a tabular form, where each cell can contain primitive data, formulas and/or functions.
 To help with the propagation of information through the cells, we use two graphs - The forward graph and the backward graph.
 Every node in our forward graph points to nodes that depend on it for information; this graph is used for the propagation of changes through our spreadsheet.
 The backward graph is for convenience, and is a trade-off between time and space.
 If a dependency is changed because of a change in a formula, instead of going through every edge of a node in the forward graph, in the backward graph we point to every nodes' parent.
 Thus if we change that node to depend on another parent, or no parent at all, we know this immediately through the backward graph.
 A crucial constraint here is that these graphs must be _Directed Acyclic Graphs_ (DAGs).